 Ignatian Volunteer Cristina Nelson works to provide dignified housing to homeless individuals at Hearth, Inc. Read this article where she shares a client’s emotional response to this generosity in The Boston Pilot.

 Who knew so many Holy Cross grads were part of IVC?
 Numerous alumni speak to their experience with IVC in the Winter 2012 edition of Holy Cross Magazine in a feature article: “Living the Mission.”
+In 2013–2014, seven Holy Cross grads are volunteering in IVC New England.

 There is a wonderful article in the Rhode Island Catholic featuring Ignatian Volunteer Larry Loh.